Cover Your Bases: How to Minimize the Sequencing Coverage in DNA Storage Systems: The Coverage Depth Problem in the DNA Storage Channel

 For noisy channels, i.e., $t>1$, the problem is closely related to the classical \emph{urn problem}~\cite{ErdosReyni, NewmanDoubleDix}.
 Suppose there are $n$ labeled urns and each can be filled with identical balls.
 At every round, a ball is thrown into one of the urns randomly.
-In each round the probability of throwing a ball to the $j$-th urn is denoted by $p_j$, for $1\le j \le n$, and we let $\bfp=(p_1, \ldots, p_n)$.
-In~\cite{NewmanDoubleDix}, it was shown that in order to have $t$ balls in each urn (or equivalently $t$ copies per coupon), the expected sample size is $\E[ \nu_t (k=n,n)] = n \log n + n(t-1) \log \log n + n C_t + o(n)$, where $C_t$ is a constant that depends on $t$.
-Following that, Erd\H{o}s and R\'{e}nyi~\cite{ErdosReyni} proved that the distribution is tightly concentrated around the expectation.
+In each round, the probability of throwing a ball to the $j$-th urn is denoted by $p_j$, for $1\le j \le n$, and we let $\bfp=(p_1, \ldots, p_n)$.
+In~\cite{NewmanDoubleDix}, it was shown that in order to have $t$ balls in each urn (or equivalently $t$ copies per coupon), the expected sample size is $\E[ \nu_t (n,k=n)] = n \log n + n(t-1) \log \log n + n C_t + o(n)$, where $C_t$ is a constant that depends on $t$.
+Following that, Erd\H{o}s and R\'{e}nyi~\cite{ErdosReyni} proved that the distribution of this random variable is tightly concentrated around the expectation.
+More specifically, when drawing $n\log n + n(t-1)\log \log n +nx$ times, the probability to have at least $t$ copies for $n$ coupons is asymptotically equal to $e^{-\frac{e^{-x}}{(t-1)!}}$ for $n$ large enough.
 Flajolet et al.~\cite{FGT92} generalized these results to a general discrete distribution on the coupons/balls and proved that the expected sample size to have at least $t$ copies/balls for $k$ out of the $n$ coupons/urns is

 \begin{small}